spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/category/managing-categories.md

 </details>

 **Catalog+Slots**
-Select this template to show all product pages assigned to the selected category and a CMS Block.
+<br>Select this template to show all product pages assigned to the selected category and a CMS Block.
 Depending on your design requirements, you need to set a specific CMS block and specify where it should be displayed: top, middle, or bottom.

 <details><summary markdown='span'>The Catalog+CMS Block template on the Storefront</summary>